Instructional Story Design

 Why is this for you?

 You may have read the book, Instructional Story Design, taken the workshop or attended a special session with Rance Greene, the creator of Instructional Story Design and want to deepen your storytelling abilities.
-The certification course and mentorship prepare you to handle stakeholder conversations, SME interviews, and design/development challenges specific to your situation.
+Certification prepares you to handle stakeholder conversations, SME interviews, and design/development challenges specific to your situation.
 The certification means that you are equipped to consult, design and unearth the best story for your learning audience.
 In addition to the badge, the credentials and the one-on-one mentorship, you'll also receive on-going support to sharpen your Story Design skills.

 FAQs